JeremyRiva/Tic-Tac-Toe/README.md

 ==============================
 ```

-If an invalid selection is chosen, an error message is displayed prompting the user to reselect a valid option:
-`invalid option - try again`

 When the user selects the play option, the user is prompted to enter a name.
 The player then is required to choose where to play entering a value for the row and the column.
 _i.e. if player 1 chooses (2, 3)_ the result will show as follows: